tesla1900/finetune_llm/README.md

 Generation: 31 tokens, 10.292 tokens-per-sec
 Peak memory: 13.575 GB
 ```
-This downloaded model is not quantized and uses a lot of memory (check nonquantized_model.ipynb).
+This downloaded model is not quantized and uses a lot of memory (c.f. [this notebook](nonquantized_model.ipynb)).
 To quantize it, run:
 ```
 python -m mlx_lm.convert --hf-path mistralai/Mistral-7B-Instruct-v0.3 -q
 ```